Aleksandr Kogan (singer): Music career

 Kogan took interest in playing the piano at the age of 7.
-At the age of 14, he created his first rough solo piano pieces.
+At the age of 14, he created his first solo piano pieces.
 At 18, he established his first music band. Не was studying and creating at the same time, playing in musical bands while going for a degree, performing at student parties. Не went on tour around the United States.
-Some of his songs in English, such as "Baby You're an Astronaut", "Leaving Tomorrow Behind" and "I Will", were really popular.

 Upon graduation, he returned to Moscow.
 In 2001, he began to work with Alla Pugacheva.
 Under the name of Christian Ako, he released four tracks: "The Girl of My Dreams", "This Can't Be Happening", "Executioner Love" and "Open to All the Winds".

 From 2004 to 2010, he was performing solo and had a chance to work with American producers Walter Afanasieff and David Foster, as well as to arrange a solo music show in New York.

 In 2011, he began to collaborate with a Russian songwriter and producer Viktor Drobysh.
 This teamwork resulted 'п the single "Who Invented the World".
 With this song, Kogan won his first Golden Gramophone Award.
 This was followed By the songs "Who Was the One to Break Up" and "I'm Waiting for a Call" (feat.
 Mikhail Gutseriev).

-After the watershed encounter with Julio Iglesias, music evolved from a favorite hobby to the beloved profession.
-Kogan devoted much effort to musical material, which included recording songs both in English and Russian. Не started collaborating with the famous American producers, David Foster and Walter Afanasieff, and gave a solo concert in New York.
+After an encounter with Julio Iglesias, music evolved from a favorite hobby to a profession.
+Kogan devoted much effort to musical material, which included recording songs both in English and Russian. Не started collaborating with the American producers, David Foster and Walter Afanasieff, and gave a solo concert in New York.

 In 2012, Aleksandr began to work with a well-known Russian songwriter and producer Victor Drobysh.
 Radio stations and music TV channels started broadcasting the song "Who Invented the World" that instantly made it to the top of the charts.
 Aleksandr was invited to perform as a guest of honor at tl1e Slavic Bazaar festival in Vitebsk and at the international competition of young singers New Wave 2013 in Jurmala.
 In winter 2013, Aleksandr Kogan took part in the Song of the Year show and won the Golden Gramophone Award with his song "Who Invented the World".